llvm/llvm-project/llvm/docs/RISCVUsage.rst

 ``XTheadMac``
   LLVM implements `the XTheadMac (multiply-accumulate instructions) vendor-defined instructions specified in <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.2/xthead-2023-01-30-2.2.2.pdf>`_  by T-HEAD of Alibaba.
 Instructions are prefixed with `th.` as described in the specification.

+``XTHeadMemIdx``
+  LLVM implements `the THeadMemIdx (indexed memory operations) vendor-defined instructions specified in <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.2/xthead-2023-01-30-2.2.2.pdf>`_  by T-HEAD of Alibaba.
+Instructions are prefixed with `th.` as described in the specification.

 ``XTHeadMemPair``
   LLVM implements `the THeadMemPair (two-GPR memory operations) vendor-defined instructions specified in <https://github.com/T-head-Semi/thead-extension-spec/releases/download/2.2.2/xthead-2023-01-30-2.2.2.pdf>`_  by T-HEAD of Alibaba.
 Instructions are prefixed with `th.` as described in the specification.